jesse-ai/jesse/README.md

 ```

 ## Disclaimer
 **This is version is the beta version of an early-access plugin!
 That means you should NOT use it in production yet!
-If done otherwise, you and only your are responsible.**
+If done otherwise, only you are responsible.**